 Research into acupuncture as a medical treatment has grown exponentially in the past 20 years, increasing at twice the rate of research into conventional biomedicine.
 Over this period, there have been over 13,000 studies conducted in 60 countries, including hundreds of meta-analyses summarizing the results of thousands of human and animal studies.
-A wide-variety of clinical areas have been studied, including pain, cancer, pregnancy, stroke, mood disorders, sleep disorders and inflammation, to name a few.
+A wide variety of clinical areas have been studied, including pain, cancer, pregnancy, stroke, mood disorders, sleep disorders and inflammation, to name a few.

 Mechanism of acupuncture

 As evidenced in numerous pain control studies, the effects of acupuncture cannot be explained by a single mechanism.
-Lund et al summarized mechanism of acupuncture pain control in his 2016 paper as follows.
+Lund et al summarized the mechanism of acupuncture pain control in his 2016 paper as follows.